 There are some popular trails around Doi Inthanon that are open all year, such as the Pha Dok Siaw Nature Trail and some trails that only open in the cool season months (Nov-Feb) such as the very famous and popular Kew Mae Pan Nature Trail.
 Whatever season that you decide to go trekking in Doi Inthanon National Park, your trekking guide will be able to advise you as to which trails are open and accessible.

 What wildlife will you see in Doi Inthanon?

 Gibbons and monkeys can be found in Doi Inthanon and Ob Luang National Park, and of course water buffalo.
 The most common creatures to spot are lots of tropical bird life, reptiles and small mammals.

 - Highest point in Thailand – It’s a novelty to trek to the highest mountain in Thailand and experience the microclimate of this higher altitude part of the country.

 - Coffee Plantations and Organic Farms – The area around Doi Inthanon National Park is home to many coffee plantations which thrive at this higher elevation.
-There are a lot of Karen Hilltribe villages in these area that work with the Royal Project to farm organic produce which is sold in Chiang Mai.
+There are a lot of Karen Hilltribe villages (White Karen) in these area that work with the Royal Project to farm organic produce which is sold in Chiang Mai.
 You’ll see local workers in the field tending to their crops along the way.